VitalyKrenel/squire-challenge/README.md

 3. If user wants to choose a service, you should show all available services.
 Once a service is chosen, you should show all professionals that provide the selected service.

 A designer provided you with a design for the feature that shows how both flows work.
-You can check it out [here](https://www.figma.com/file/1kF0YUsZn28IvYX9pW0y4h/Squire-Tech-Challenge).
+You can see it [here](https://www.figma.com/file/1kF0YUsZn28IvYX9pW0y4h/Squire-Tech-Challenge).
 Only one screen size is supported.

+## What we expect from the code challenge
+* Good software engineering practices are used
+* The code is designed and structured as if was a production system

 ## Submission
 1. Create a new branch from `master` branch.
 Use the following pattern: `YYYY-MM-DD/firstname-lastname`.
 If Alex Khismatulin would do the challenge on 2020/07/15, the branch would be called `2020-07-15/alex-khismatulin`.